Building and maintaining a System of Intracellular Compartments: Master equation for de novo assembly of Golgi cisternae

 Consider a cisterna of size $M$, with $N_+$ fusion enzymes and $N_-$ fission enzymes.
 The fusion and fission cycles consist of enzyme-cisternal membrane complex going over a four state Markov cycle, in the end of which size of the cisterna increases or decreases by one unit of vesicle.
 The complete state space for this process can be represented by $(M,\{i_{r}\},\{k_{s}\},t)$, $r \in (1,\ldots,N_+)$ and $s \in (1,\ldots,N_-)$ where $r,s$ represent the $r^{\it th}$ and the $s^{\it th}$, fusion and fission cycles, respectively.
-The dynamics of $(M,\{i_{r}\},\{k_{s}\},t)$ is given by transitions between internal states that change the cisternal size $M$, \begin{small}
+The change in cisternal size $M$ is actuated by transitions between internal states (see Fig.\,\ref{fig:golgi_fluxSI}(e)), resulting in the dynamics of the probability distribution $P(M,\{i_{r}\},\{k_{s}\},t)$, \begin{small}